awsdocs/amazon-dynamodb-developer-guide/doc_source/example-batch-operations-net-doc-model.md

             forumBatchWrite.AddDocumentToPut(forum1);

             // 2a.
-Specify item to add in the Thread table.
+Specify the item to add to the Thread table.
             Table thread = Table.LoadTable(client, "Thread");
             var threadBatchWrite = thread.CreateBatchWrite();